AlexeyDzyubaP/yolov5_reduced_classes/README.md

-# yolov5_reduced_classes
+## About
-An attempt to increase accuracy of the yolov5 model for a specific task by reducing the number of classes.
+Reducing the number of Yolov5 classes in custom model to increase detection accuracy.

 ## Introduction
 The aim of this project is to train yolov5 model on a custom dataset with reduced number of classes to achive an increase in accuracy.

-The dataset used in this work is a filtered COCO dataset with 3 classes: Person, Pet (Cat+Dog), Vehicle (car+bus+truck).
+The dataset used in this work is a filtered COCO dataset with **3 classes: Person, Pet (Cat+Dog), Vehicle (car+bus+truck)**.

 # Results comparison with the base model
 Let's look at the detection examples and compare them to the results of the base model, image by image.
 As we compare the models using test images we can obeserve minor differences in most cases (slight change in confidence score and bounding box size and position).
 However, in some cases the custom model appears to have an advantage.